Alfred Ilg: Early life

 Share of the Compagnie Impériale des Chemins de Fer Éthiopiens, issued 14.
 December 1899, signed by Alfred Ilg; The share shows emperor Menelik II, waiting together with his royal suit for the arrival of the first train.

 In 1854, Ilg was born into a poor household in Frauenfeld.
 After his stepfather died, he began to train as a mechanic.
 Later he studied to become an engineer at the Federal Institute of Technology in Zürich.
 He was not interested in a career in Switzerland, preferring a foreign country, and he soon became aware of a job in Abyssinia.
 Menelik II was inspired in hiring Alfred Ilg by the technical development Sudan made with help of the Swiss General Governor Werner Munzinger.
-Melinek preferred a Swiss technician, not one of a colonial power who he did not trust.
+Menelik preferred a Swiss technician, not one of a colonial power who he did not trust.
 The Swiss merchants of Furrer & Escher served as intermediaries between the two and in May 1878 Ilg left Zurich for Aden (present day Yemen).
 After having crossed the Red Sea on the African continent, he was detained four months in Zeila, Somalia.
-After his release, he traveled with camel forty-five days until he reached Ankobar on the 1 January 1879.
+After his release, he traveled with camel forty-five days until he reached Ankober on the 1 January 1879.